 To enhance the service provision, FEHD launched a mobile app for “memorial.gov.hk” to facilitate mobile device users to use the service anytime and anywhere they prefer.
 The mobile app has functions for personalized profile settings and notifications and sharing with social media.
-To facilitate the public, it provides two versions, namely iOS and Android:-
+To facilitate the public, it provides three versions, namely iOS, Android and Huawei:-

-To encourage the public to adopt digital worshipping, visitors can leave message at electronic kiosks of New Kwai Chung Gardens of Remembrance through “memorial.gov.hk” to pay tribute or cherish the memory of the lost beloved ones.
+To encourage the public to adopt digital worshipping, visitors can leave message at electronic kiosks of Diamond Hill and Cape Collinson Gardens of Remembrance through “memorial.gov.hk” to pay tribute or cherish the memory of the lost beloved ones.